 High-Frequency Trading is the automated trading systems which are characterized by high transaction speed and the analysis of large amount of data.
 Such robots can make a huge number of deals in a few milliseconds, without actually leaving a place on the market for scalpers.

 I will be glad to hear your opinion about scalping and to discuss different approaches to this trading approach in more detail.

 VOLUME TRADING STRATEGIES

-Volume in forex is another issue that bothers many traders for some reason.
+Volumes on forex is another issue that bothers many traders for some reason.
 Now, you know that there is virtually no data source in the world where you could see the volumes of trades of all the participants of the forex market.
-This makes trading on the basis of volumes unreasonable.
-Nevertheless, on my website there is good material from which you can learn about more or less reliable ways to get data on the movements of world currencies, which are actually the volumes (VSA and WTO reports).
+This makes trading based on volumes unreasonable.
+Nevertheless, on my website there is good material from which you can learn about more or less reliable ways to get data on the movements of world currencies, which are the volumes (VSA and WTO reports).
 This kind of analysis is not suitable for short-term speculations, but it is intended for mid-term and long-term currency movements.

 OTHER GRADATIONS OF TRADING STRATEGIES

-In conclusion, it is worth to summarizing the classic gradation of trading strategies that may be helpful in determining your own approach.
+In conclusion, it is worth summarizing the classic gradation of trading strategies that may help determine your approach.

 - Trend, counter-trend, flat strategies

 The trend strategy presupposes that, under no circumstances, will you open trading positions against the current movement.
 That is, if the EUR/USD price grows in the medium term, we are considering the possibility of opening a long position only.
 The main question here is only what to consider a trend.
 As part of your strategy, you must clearly state for yourself what you consider to be a trend and how to distinguish it from short-term price movement.
 I will explain some of the ways in one of the following lessons.